tetsuo/tetsuo.github.io/content/restache.md

 React requires component names to start with a capital letter and prop names to use camelCase.
 In contrast, HTML tags and attribute names are not case-sensitive.

-To ensure compatibility, Restache applies the following transformations:
+To ensure compatibility, restache applies the following transformations:

 - Elements written in kebab-case (e.g. `<my-button>`) are automatically converted to PascalCase (`MyButton`) in the output.
 - Similarly, kebab-case attributes (like `disable-padding`) are converted to camelCase (`disablePadding`).